 The usefulness of hypokalemia as an indicator in the evaluation of chloroquine toxicity was studied in a retrospective series of 191 acute chloroquine poisonings.
 Results indicated that the risk of severe poisoning and death are proportional to the degree of hypokalemia.

-Local side effects have included pain at the site of intramuscular injections which lasted 15 minutes to 2 hours.
+Frequency not reported: Pain at site of IM injections which lasted 15 minutes to 2 hours